-Since July 2014, as part of our capital deployment program, our Board of Directors has approved six share repurchase programs aggregating \$11.0 billion of authority.
-As of December 31, 2017, \$450 million remained unused under a repurchase program that expires on December 31, 2018.
+Since July 2014, as part of our capital deployment program, our Board of Directors has approved seven share repurchase programs aggregating \$13.0 billion of authority.
+As of December 31, 2018, there was \$1.7 billion remaining authority to repurchase shares under our share repurchase programs.
 Share repurchases under our repurchase programs may be made through a variety of methods, which may include open market purchases, privately negotiated transactions, block trades or accelerated share repurchase transactions.
-These share repurchase programs do not obligate us to acquire any specific number of shares or to repurchase any specific number of shares for any fixed period, and may be suspended at any time at our discretion.
+These share repurchase programs do not obligate us to acquire any specific number of shares or to repurchase any specific number of shares for any fixed period, and may be suspended at any time at our discretion and without prior notice.
 The timing and amount of repurchases, if any, will be subject to market and economic conditions, applicable legal requirements and other relevant factors.
-Our repurchase of common stock may be limited, suspended or discontinued at any time without prior notice.
+Our repurchase of AAG common stock may be limited, suspended or discontinued at any time at our discretion and without prior notice.

-Although our Board of Directors commenced declaring quarterly cash dividends in July 2014 as part of our capital deployment program, any future dividends that may be declared and paid from time to time will be subject to market and economic conditions, applicable legal requirements and other relevant factors.
-We are not obligated to continue a dividend for any fixed period, and the payment of dividends may be suspended at any time at our discretion.
+Our Board of Directors commenced declaring quarterly cash dividends in July 2014 as part of our capital deployment program.
+However, any future dividends that may be declared and paid from time to time will be subject to market and economic conditions, applicable legal requirements and other relevant factors.
+We are not obligated to continue a dividend for any fixed period, and the payment of dividends may be suspended or discontinued at any time at our discretion and without prior notice.
 We will continue to retain future earnings to develop our business, as opportunities arise, and evaluate on a quarterly basis the amount and timing of future dividends based on our operating results, financial condition, capital requirements and general business conditions.
-The amount and timing of any future dividends may vary, and the payment of any dividend does not assure that we will be able to pay dividends in the future.
+The amount and timing of any future dividends may vary, and the payment of any dividend does not assure that we will pay dividends in the future.

-In addition, any future repurchases of AAG common stock or dividends, or any determination to cease repurchasing stock or paying dividends, could affect our stock price and increase its volatility.
+In addition, any future repurchases of AAG common stock or payment of dividends, or any determination to cease repurchasing stock or paying dividends, could affect our stock price and increase its volatility.
 The existence of a share repurchase program and any future dividends could cause our stock price to be higher than it would otherwise be and could potentially reduce the market liquidity for our stock.
-Additionally, any future repurchases of common stock or dividends will diminish our cash reserves, which may impact our ability to finance future growth and to pursue possible future strategic opportunities and acquisitions.
-Further, our repurchase of common stock may fluctuate such that our cash flow may be insufficient to fully cover our share repurchases.
+Additionally, any future repurchases of AAG common stock or payment of dividends will diminish our cash reserves, which may impact our ability to finance future growth and to pursue possible future strategic opportunities and acquisitions.
+Further, our repurchase of AAG common stock may fluctuate such that our cash flow may be insufficient to fully cover our share repurchases.
 Although our share repurchase programs are intended to enhance long-term stockholder value, there is no assurance that it will do so because the market price of our common stock may decline below the levels at which we repurchased shares of stock and short-term stock price fluctuations could reduce the program's effectiveness.